-The National Science Foundation’s Graduate Research Fellowship Program (NSF-GRFP) supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master’s and doctoral degrees at accredited U.S. institutions.
+The National Science Foundation’s Graduate Research Fellowship Program (NSF GRFP) supports outstanding graduate students in NSF-supported science, technology, engineering, and mathematics disciplines who are pursuing research-based master’s and doctoral degrees at accredited U.S. institutions.
 As the oldest graduate fellowship of its kind, the GRFP has a long history of selecting recipients who achieve high levels of success in their future academic and professional careers.
 The reputation of the GRFP follows recipients and often helps them become life-long leaders that contribute significantly to both scientific innovation and teaching.

-October 23, 2018: Computer and Information Science and Engineering
+Late October: Computer and Information Science and Engineering

-October 25, 2018: STEM Education and Learning
+Late October: STEM Education and Learning

-October 26, 2018: Physics and Astronomy
+Late October: Physics and Astronomy

-November 1, 2018: Reference letter deadline
+Early November: Reference letter deadline

 - U.S. Citizen, National, or Permanent Resident